JDL Travel

 winter beach

-We were having fun in Myrtle Beach, enjoying easy access to the beach in the off-season even though it wasn't very warm.
+We were having fun in Myrtle Beach and enjoying easy access to the beach in the off-season even though it was cold.
 We knew our checkout date was looming, but had no idea where to go.
 We had to head North again for some weddings in the spring/early summer so we decided against moving further South.
 We debated trying to find another beach or another campground in the Carolinas to continue enjoying off-season beach time.

 winter beach 2

-In the end, our adjustment to full time living and working on the road was exhausting enough that we decided it might be nice to stay in Myrtle Beach so we could continue settling.
+In the end, our adjustment to full time living and working on the road was exhausting enough that we decided it might be nice to stay in Myrtle Beach to continue settling.
 Staying in Myrtle also meant we could squeeze in some more time with Bug and Vic before their big EuroTrip.
-After checking out a campground down the road we decided to see if we could stay at our current campground.
+After checking out a campground down the road we decided to stay at our current campground.
 We were able to get another site in a different section of the campground, by the lake, just a little further from the ocean.
 We took a walk to scope out our future digs, and I was immediately enamored by the extra space and trees (hammock time!!!)!.

 winter beach 3